 Speaker applications are currently open for TEDxUQ 2021.
 If you are interested in speaking, please complete an application for here

-Applications to join the TEDxUQ team have now closed.
+Applications to join the TEDxUQ team as an Event Day Volunteer have now closed.
 To stay updated with opportunities to become involved with TEDxUQ in the future, sign up to our mailing list here.

 Applications are always welcome throughout the year from UQ affiliates, the wider Brisbane community, and Australia.
 If you would like to be considered as a TEDxUQ Speaker, please apply here

 You will receive a confirmation email once your application has been submitted.
 All applications are reviewed by the TEDxUQ Curatorial Team once per year during the annual speaker selection period.
 The exact dates of this period are announced every year by TEDxUQ across relevant media channels.
 You will be notified on the progression of your application once it has been reviewed.

 All applications will be carefully evaluated by the TEDxUQ Curatorial Team during the annual speaker selection period.
 If your application is successful, you will progress to the interview stage where you will have the opportunity to present your idea in greater detail.
 All applicants will be informed about the outcome of their application.

 The purpose of the interview is to learn more about you and your idea.
 The interviews will be short, relaxed, and conversational.
 Please ensure your idea is well thought out and you’ve considered why you would like to present your idea at TEDxUQ.
 You can ask us any questions you may have about TEDxUQ as well.
 There is no special preparation you will need to do, nor will you need to bring anything along to the interview – just be yourself!